5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **IMPORTANT**:

 - **SIP**: If you're planning to install macOS Monterey, SIP needs to be disabled!
-Because installing the graphics drivers with Intel HD 4000 Patcher breaks macOS securiity seal so therefore boot will crash if SIP is enabled!
+Because installing the graphics drivers with Intel HD 4000 Patcher breaks macOS security seal so therefore boot will crash if SIP is enabled!
 - **MinDate/MinVersion**: you should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your macOS drive(s)!

 ### Fixing CPU Power Management